Synkevych/Synkevych/README.md

-# Roman Synkevych @synkevych
+# Roman @Synkevych

 ## 👨‍💻 Junior Software Engineer

 I'm a Web Developer with 3 years' experience.
 I enjoy creating useful tools and apps to make the world a better place.
-I can create an application from scratch in Ruby or JavaScript, test it by unit tests, and deploy it to an AWS server.
-Have good knowledge about OOP, SOLID, REST, MVC, DRY, Agile, SQL, database(Postgres, MongoDB), Unit testing(RSpec), and basic of DevOps.
+I can create an application from scratch in Ruby or JavaScript, test it by unit tests, and deploy it to the AWS or Heroku servers.
+Have good knowledge about OOP, SOLID, REST, MVC, DRY, Agile, SQL, database(Postgres, MongoDB), Unit testing(RSpec) and basic of DevOps.

 ## 💼 Recent projects